Quantum ergodicity on the Bruhat-Tits building for $\text{PGL}(3, F)$ in the Benjamini-Schramm limit: Bounding the sum over

 with the implied constant only depending on $\Theta$ and not on $\nu$ or $M$. \end{proposition}

 The proof of this proposition requires analysis of the spherical functions associated to each $\nu$.
 The strategy is as follows: we first rearrange the relevant expression so that it essentially becomes the sum of an exponential function on the lattice points in a polytope.
-We then apply Brion's formula (see Appendix \ref{brion_section}) which in particular allows us to identify the dominating term.
+We then apply Brion's formula, which provides an alternate expression for sums of exponential functions over lattice points in polytopes (discussed in Section \ref{sec_brion}); in particular this allows us to identify the dominating term.
 Finally we bound this dominating term asymptotically using a ``linear independence of characters'' argument.
 See Section \ref{spectral_bound_section}.